giacomo-cc/anchor-strategy-pattern/README.md

 This Anchor suite has been developed as a showcase for the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) where a `master` program is initialized with a `strategy` knowing nothing about it at the beginning and just reading values from it.

-During `master` initialization we need to specify a `stragey_state` account where the `master` during later `refresh` istructions will read the selected strategy outcomes.
+During `master` initialization we need to specify a `stragey_state` account where the `master` during later `refresh` instructions will read the selected strategy outcomes.

 ## Features